How to Heal Cracked Feet and Dry Heels With Essential Oils

-- Presence of skin discharges (particularly in the area of cracking)
+- Discharge (particularly in the area of cracking)

-There is a high risk that these symptoms could develop into an infectious disease, which is why you need to seek treatment upon the first sign of symptoms.
+There is a high risk that these symptoms could develop into a secondary infection if not properly addressed and treated by a professional, which is why you need to seek treatment upon the first sign of symptoms.

-- Having an overweight body that places a lot of strain on your heels.
+- Excessive weight and obesity which places a lot of strain on your feet.

 - Walking on rough surfaces over extended periods of time.

-- Any activity that adds a lot of pressure on your heels, such as walking or prolonged standing.
+- Any activity that adds a lot of pressure on your feet such as walking or prolonged standing.